codespec/react-toolset/README.md

-![Bumblebee][logo]

-Bumblebee is list of react components which are being used in baapchef project.
+react-toolset is list of react components which can be adopted easily.
+It is using [classnames] module for conditional class name injection.

 ## Developing / viewing examples
 ```